yasoob/intermediatePython/decorators.rst

 know where to use them so I am going to share some areas where decorators can make your code concise.

-Firstly let's discuss how to write your own decorator.
+First, let's discuss how to write your own decorator.

 It is perhaps one of the most difficult concepts to grasp.
 We will take it one step at a time so that you can fully understand it.